wantenglim/Cut-the-Weight/README.md

 9. Point Redemption

 If user is a member, they have the Point Redemption button to click and select the desired food to redempt if the points are enough.
-Else, the Point redemption button is disabled.
+Else, the Point Redemption button is disabled.

 ![Point Redemption](https://github.com/wantenglim/Cut-the-Weight/blob/main/Images/Point%20Redemption.PNG)